jacobmills0618/Real-Estate-Sales-in-Hartford-Conneticut/README.md

 This project began by addressing the large number of missing values in the dataset.
 Using SQL queries, I filtered and selected relevant columns of missing data to understand its context and correlation with surrounding data.

 Next, I categorized sales into price ranges ("Normal" vs. "Expensive") to avoid skewed visualizations.
-The results of which produced clear patterns in both price and sale amounts over time.
+The results produced clear patterns in both price and sale amounts over time.

-I then interpreted these patterns in the context of historical events, with specific regards to the global pandemic and historically low mortgage rates in 2020–2021.
+I then interpreted these patterns in the context of historical events, with specific regard to the global pandemic and historically low mortgage rates in 2020–2021.

 Finally, using observed year-over-year changes, I created a basic prediction to estimate what 2025 real estate data might look like if current trends continue.